jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-cordova/README.md

 You can send a push notification to your device using the Unified Push Server console by completing the following steps:

-1. Log into the Unified Push Server console.
+1. Log into the Unified Push Server OpenShift instance console.
 2. Click `Send Push`.
 3. From the `Applications` list, select the application.
 4. In the `Messages` field, type the text to be sent as the push notification.